AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 ### What we get

-One the operator is installer, you can easily setup a databases according to the image below.
+Ones the operator is installed, you can easily setup a databases according to the image below.

 <img src="./images/neutral-operator.png"
      alt="zalando Postgres operator : supported setups"
      style="float: left; margin-right: 10px;" />

-## PRE-REQUISIT
+## Prerequisite
-As pre-requisites we need:
+As prerequisite we need:
 * Kubernetes cluster (in my case I will use a Digital Ocean)
 * *S3* compatible service (in my case Digital Ocean spaces)
 * *S3* bucket pre configured

 ### My special setup
-In my case I am using [terraform](https://www.terraform.io/) to create the bucket so was really easy including the resource in the definition.
+In my case I am using [terraform](https://www.terraform.io/) to create the bucket, so it was really easy to include the resource in the definition.

 ```terraform
 resource "digitalocean_spaces_bucket" "beet-infra" {